Knifeman yelling 'Allahu Akbar' shot dead after killing two in France

 "The presence of Sentinelle soldiers, their speed and efficiency ensured that the death count was not bigger," police union official Stephane Battaglia told Reuters.

-(Additional reporting by Marc Leras, John Irish, Danielle Rouquie and Caroline Paillez; Writing by John Irish and Sudip Kar-Gupta; Editing by Ralph Boulton and Dale Hudson)
+(Additional reporting by Jean-Francois Rosnoblet, John Irish, Danielle Rouquie, Caroline Paillez and Sudip Kar-Gupta; Writing by John Irish; Editing by Ralph Boulton and Dale Hudson)